 - The IFCA will maintain and implement an effective communication strategy. - The IFCA will maintain its website, ensuring public access to current fisheries and conservation information for the district, including management requirements and byelaws.
 Non-reserved IFCA Committee papers will be published. - The IFCA will contribute to co-ordinated activity at a national level. - The IFCA and its principal partners will have a clear understanding of roles and responsibilities.
-Memoranda of Understanding with MMO, Natural England, Environment Agency and Cefas will be maintained.
+Memoranda of Understanding with the MMO, Natural England, Environment Agency and Cefas will be maintained.
 Opportunities for greater efficiencies, effective joint working and collaboration will be explored and implemented when feasible.

-HLO Indicators Cornwall IFCA work streams Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 database of stakeholder contacts that will have been reviewed and updated by 31 March each year.
-Cornwall IFCA manages a number of different databases of stakeholder contacts.
-The way we manage these databases and collect details will be reviewed in the 2018-19 financial year in light of the implementation of the General Data Protection Regulation at the end of May 2018. ↔ a review of its communication strategy and implementation plan by Cornwall IFCA will review its current Communication Strategy with the intention of publishing an annual strategy.
+HLO Indicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC1A: The IFCA will maintain a database of stakeholder contacts that will have been reviewed and updated by 31 March each year.
+Cornwall IFCA manages a number of different databases of stakeholder contacts which are managed in accordance with the General Data Protection Regulation.
+In the 2019-20 financial year, Cornwall IFCA will investigate bringing together a number of different databases to improve the way it manages the information it holds. < → SC1B: The IFCA will have completed a review of its communication strategy and implementation plan by 31 March each year.
+Cornwall IFCA will review its current Communication Strategy with the intention of publishing an annual strategy.
 This will be created through consultation amongst staff and key stakeholder groups.
-This will be printed in the Annual Plan. • $\leftrightarrow$ its website by the last working day of each month.
-Cornwall IFCA will review the developments made to the website completed in the previous year and will monitor stakeholder reactions to, and use of, the site.
-Cornwall IFCA will continue to develop its use of social media, as well as working with public, private and third sector groups to improve methods of communication both with and from its stakeholders. ~ &gt; its website and ensured it meets the objectives of its communication strategy, by 31 March each year.
+This will be printed in the Annual Plan. ⇔ SC1C: The IFCA will have reviewed its website by the last working day of each month.
+Cornwall IFCA will continue to develop and review its main website which was recently redeveloped.
+In the 2019-20 financial year, Cornwall IFCA will continue to develop its use of social media to better inform its stakeholders of our activities. ~ &gt; SC1D : The IFCA will have reviewed its website and ensured it meets the objectives of its communication strategy, by 31 March each year.
 Cornwall IFCA has a website management plan which states that the website is reviewed on a monthly basis.
 In the forthcoming year, web content will be discussed at the staff meetings where all staff are encouraged to make suggestions for change in content at any time.
-Once a year, a web review ~ → strategy, by 31 March each year.
-5 , ,
+Once a year, a web review meeting is held by the senior management team. ~ →